machinomy/contracts/README.md

 ```

 ## Workflow
 Use [ganache-cli](https://github.com/trufflesuite/ganache-cli) for fast development.
-Start testrpc by command:
+Start it:
 ```
 $ ganache-cli
 ```